dengLawrence/WARP-Project/README.md

 <br>
 *Start of Sprint 3*<br>
 - 11/18/2022 : Added rudimentary implementation of buildChannelAnalysisTable.
 Does not handle channel conflicts and will need to be refactored. -Ethan
-- 11/28/2022 : Team meeting and Completed rudimentary implementation of buildChannelAnalysisTable (w/ conflicts).
+- 11/28/2022 : Team meeting and completed rudimentary implementation of buildChannelAnalysisTable (w/ conflicts).
 Needs clean-up. -Ethan, David, Alex, Lawrence
 - 12/4/2022 : Updated documentation in ChannelAnalysis.java. -Lawrence
 - 12/5/2022 : Updated documentation in ChannelVisualization.java. -Ethan
+- 12/6/2022 : Team meeting to discuss final project tasks and began ChannelAnalysis tests. -Ethan, Lawrence, David
+- 12/6/2022 : Created JUnit tests for ExampleX.txt and TestBug.txt. -David
+- 12/7/2022 : Polished comments further, added "Design Decisions and Program Output" to the README, and updated class diagrams. -Ethan